uc-cdis/fence/README.md

 Authorization - "What can you do, what resources do you have access to"

 #### IdP
 Identity Provider - the service which let user login and provide the identity of the user to downstream services.
-Example: google login, university login, NIH Login.
+Example: Google login, university login, NIH Login.

 ## Identity Provider
 Fence can be configured to support different Identity Providers (IDPs) for AuthN.